-PresentationThe IIW (International Institute of Welding) was founded in 1948 by the welding institutes or societies of 13 countries that considered it crucial to make more rapid scientific and technical progress possible on a global basis.
-A far cry from its humble beginnings, the IIW membership today comprises welding associations from 56 countries, with ever more nations continually indicating interest.
+What is IIW?The International Institute of Welding (IIW) was founded in 1948 by the welding institutes or societies of 13 countries that considered it crucial to make more rapid scientific and technical progress possible on a global basis.
+The IIW membership today comprises welding associations from 55 countries worldwide, with ever more nations continually indicating interest.

 To advance welding and joining through a worldwide network